adactafintech/saas-accelerator/docs/Adacta-Guidelines.md

 > **Note:** To be able to do this, you have to have at least one Offer in AZ Marketplace that is connected with this SaaS Accelerator.

 1. Open Admin application
-2. Open Offer section from the main menu.
+2. Open Offer page from the main menu.
 3. Select Offer that you want to configure.
 4. Add following fields (`TenantName`, `CompanyName`, `ContactFirstName`, `ContactLastName`) ![Custom Fields](./images/adinsure-custom-fields.png)
 5. Save changes on the offer.
-6. Open Plan section from the main menu.
+6. Open Plan page from the main menu.
 7. Select Plan that is related to the previously configured offer.
 8. Mark all properties on the plan to be `Enable`.
 9. Save changes on the plan.